YottaDB/YDBDoc/MessageRecovery/errors.rst

 MUJNLPREVGEN, Previous generation journal file xxxx included for database file yyyy

-MUPIP Information: This indicates that MUPIP included journal file xxxx for database file yyyy for recovery.
+MUPIP Information: This indicates that MUPIP included the journal file xxxx for database file yyyy for recovery.

 Action: -